 As always, for each disk sold, $5.00 will be sent to the British HPCC group to

 support their continued efforts (with over $1600. generated to date)

 The DVD also includes the updated PPC CD4:

-Selecting the index navigates to the 281-item index sorted by issue:
+Selecting the index navigates to the 300-item index sorted by issue:

-This disk includes 10,727 pages of scanned Australian calculator newsletters and 37
+This portion of the disk includes 12,259 pages of scanned Australian calculator newsletters and 38

 sets of proceedings from calculator conferences.

-This portion of the disk includes the conference proceedings (along with any printed supplementary material obtained at the conferences) from 37 English-language HP calculator conferences up to 2012.
-It starts with the first one in Santa Clara, California in 1979 (featuring the newly-introduced HP41C) and ends with HHC2012 from Nashville, Tennessee.
-A total of 10,531 pages are included.
+This portion of the disk includes the conference proceedings (along with any printed supplementary material obtained at the conferences) from 38 English-language HP calculator conferences up to 2013.
+It starts with the first one in Santa Clara, California in 1979 (featuring the newly-introduced HP41C) and ends with HHC2013 from Fort Collins, Colorado.

 |To obtain info on videotape from HP conferences going back to 1986, click here.|